Charities and internal investigations

 On 15 May 2017, three French NGOs submitted a criminal complaint against the Russian Republic of Chechnya, in particular Chechen President Ramzan Kadyrov and other state officials for a “wave of persecution” against gay people amounting to genocide, including the establishment of alleged torture camps.
 Chechen officials deny there any gay people in Chechnya.
 For news on this story please click here.

 On 17 May, Wenceslas Twagirayezy, a Danish national of Rwandan origin, was arrested in Denmark in relation to extradition proceedings for his alleged involvement in a massacre in 1994 at a Rwandan church and university.
-For news on this story please click here and here.

 On 15 May 2017 Serbia elected Snezana Stanojkovic to be their new War Crimes Prosecutor after the position lay vacant since December 2015.
 She was elected by the parliament on a platform of ending impunity for crimes against Serbs.
 For news on this story please click here.